 (4) Upon completion of the Transaction and approval of the CSE listing, the subscription units issued by the Company were allocated to common shares and warrants based on the assessed fair value using the Black-Scholes valuation model.
 As a result, 35,230,000 shares were issued to unit holders for a total gross value of \$5,296,049.
 Commissions and finders' fees of \$780,805 were allocated to the shares as issuance costs for a total net value of \$4,515,244.
-Refer to Note 14 for additional details.
+(Note 14)